novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 **The snippet above does the following:**

-* It listens to the server `onmessage` event and trigger a notification to inform the user of the successful registration.
+* It listens to the server `onmessage` event and triggers a notification to inform the user of the successful registration.
 * Renders the toast container and a `h1` welcoming the user.

 Next, inside the `src` folder, let’s clean up the `App.js` file and update it with the following snippet: